Curriculum and Competencies

 Russ B. Altman (Editor), David Flockhart (Editor), David B. Goldstein (Editor)

 Cambridge University Press, 2012.

 The website for the course is at:

-Students will receive a complimentary affiliate membership to AMIA for the 2017 calendar year which is good from Jan.
+Students will receive a complimentary affiliate membership to AMIA for the 2018 calendar year which is good from Jan.
 1st to Dec.
-31st and includes access to all 24 of AMIA's specialty working groups.
+31st and includes access to over 25 of AMIA's specialty working groups and discussion forums.
 Students are also eligible for a 10x10 completion certificate.